Supervised In-Context Fine-Tuning for Generative Sequence Labeling: Results

 \subsection{Main Validation Set Results}

 \rparagraph{ICL} \Cref{fig:icl_sl} shows the validation set performance for ICL.
 We note an increasing F1 trend as we raise the number of shots.
-This trend is more pronounced for \textit{instruct} variants than \textit{base} variants, as \textit{instruct} models reach higher overall ICL performance per task.
-Gemma-7B-Instruct dominates the performance on the NER and slot labeling, while Mistral-7B reaches the best results for ICL on ABAM, and Mistral-7B-Instruct reaches the best results with ICL on the SRL.
-The most challenging task was ABAM, where the models performed the worst.
-Low performances are generally observed for all tasks except NER, demonstrating that LLMs struggle with ICL and SL task completion when there are many class options, presumably since the model cannot observe all examples of classes for a maximum of $10$ shots.
-Moreover, increasing the number of shots incurs a long context, which is detrimental to ICL \citep{10.1162/tacl_a_00638}.
+This trend is more pronounced for \textit{instruct} than \textit{base} variants, as \textit{instruct} models reach higher ICL performance per task.
+Gemma-7B-Instruct dominates the performance on the NER and slot labeling, while Mistral-7B reaches the best results on ABAM, and Mistral-7B-Instruct reaches the best results on the SRL.
+The most challenging task was ABAM.
+Generally, we observe fairly low performance for all tasks except NER, demonstrating that, in standard ICL, LLMs struggle with SL task completion across many classes.
+This is presumably because the model rarely observes instances from all classes within the demonstrations (max.~$10$ shots).
+Also, increasing the number of shots increases the context length, which is known to be detrimental for ICL \citep{10.1162/tacl_a_00638}.